SystemsApproach/sdn/stratum.rst

 	  	bool force = 5; // Force reboot if sanity checks fail. (ex. uncommited configuration) }

-As a reminder, if you are unfamiliar with protobufs, a brief overview is available here:
+As a reminder, if you are unfamiliar with protobufs, a brief overview is available online.

 .. _reading_protobuf:
 .. admonition:: Further Reading